-The school continued to implement its pedagogical framework, the 'Art and Science of Teaching', in 2014.
-Teachers engaged extensive professional development throughout the year and significant improvement in teachers' classroom practices was evident.
-The development of this framework will continue throughout 2015.
-Extensive professional development was also undertaken in enhancing teachers' abilities to interpret and use a range of data to ensure personalised student learning.
+The school continued to implement its pedagogical framework, the 'Art and Science of Teaching', in 2015.
+Teachers engaged in extensive professional development throughout the year and significant improvement in teachers' classroom practices was evident.
+There was an strong emphasis on ensuring quality teaching and consistency of classroom practice.
+The development of this framework and the achievement of quality practice will continue throughout 2016.